1cbyc/EVM-AutoTransfer-Bot/README.md

 # For Enquiries

 For questions or issues related to this bot, you can create an issue on the project.
-If you feel it is private, you can send an email to hello@nsisong.com.
+If you feel it is private, you can send an email to [Email](mailto:hello@nsisong.com)

-Thank you for using the
+Thank you for using the **EVM Chain Native Token Auto Transfer Bot**